MarineEvoEcoLab/Lab_Website/content/authors/Juliana Bucci/_index.md

 - Undergraduates
 ---

-I am an undergraduate pursuing a B.S in Marine Biology degree with a minor in Chemistry at the University of Rhode Island.
-I have been conducting research on the effect on Coastal Stressors on larval oysters using microscopic techniques and ImageJ to process data.
+I am an undergraduate pursuing a B.S in Medical Laboratory Science at the University of Rhode Island.
+I have been conducting research on the effect on Coastal Stressors on larval and juvenile oysters.